-seqlen_bits Sequence length, bits.
-Should be 2 ^k -1, where k={416} nreps number of repetitions, between 3 to 60. cycles_per_chip carrier cycles per chip carrier_Hz carrier, Hz configurable to allow a variety of options.
-The passthrough sentence can include the standard NMEA-style response, \$CAPST..., or it can just include the user's string without a \$CAPST... preamble, and with optional reformatting to generate a new NMEA sentence.
+Send a maximal-length sequence \$CCMSQ, seqlen_bits, nreps, cycles_per_chip, carrier_HzCS configurable to allow a variety of options.
+The passthrough sentence can include the standard NMEAstyle response, \$CAPST..., or it can just include the user's string without a \$CAPST... preamble, and with optional reformatting to generate a new NMEA sentence.
 See documentation and examples below.